Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 San Diego State Futures Odds

-- Sportsbooks have moved the Aztecs' national championship odds up from +6000 at the start of the season to +900.
-Among all teams in college basketball, that is the 57th-biggest change.
+- The Aztecs' national championship odds have jumped from +6000 at the start of the season to +950, the 57th-biggest change among all teams.

-- San Diego State has a 10% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, San Diego State has a 9.5% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.